fsquillace/pearl/README.md

 ## FAQ ##
 Q: I cannot uninstall modules: error: pathspec 'deinit' did not match any file(s) known to git.

 A: deinit command is available only for newer git releases >=1.8.

+Q: What if I want to override some configuration properties?

+A: The override configuration can be done directly to the traditional config file of the tool since it will have the highest priority.
+For example, to override some properties of vim, just edit the '~/.vimrc' file.

 ## Files ##
 *pearl* creates a config directory in ``~/.config/pearl`` which include